Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

   - **Evolution of Nervous System**The complexities of the nervous system can be better understood if we take the course of evolution into consideration.
 The forerunner of the human nervous system is found in the earliest simple organisms to have a spinal cord.
-Basically, those organisms were simple input-output devices: When the upper side of the spinal cord was stimulated by, for instance, being touched, the organism reacted with a simple response, such as jerking away.
+Basically, those organisms were simple input-output devices: When the upper side of the spinal cord was stimulated by, for instance, being touched, the organism reacted with a simple response, such as jerking away.
 Such responses were completely a consequence of the organism’s genetic makeup.